Basic Configuration Server to Avoid Hardcoding in iOS Applications

 our local storage.

-The method to decode configs uses a standard JSONDecoder but we need to remember about setting dateDecodingStrategy
+The method to decode configurations uses a standard JSONDecoder

 .
-Otherwise the timestamp won’t be represented correctly.
+Without it, the timestamp won’t be represented correctly.

 private func decodedConfigs(data: Data) -> [Config] {